happybono/AvocadoSmoothie/README.md

 **AvocadoSmoothie** captures the essence of nature's avocado and the softness of a smoothie.
 Built on the running median algorithm, this project carefully extracts true signals from noisy data : just as only the pit remains at the center of a ripe avocado, leaving behind rough skins and excess in the blender.

 **Key components**
-- **Avocado** : Symbolizes a careful approach that targets only the central values of data, much like the dense seed hidden deep inside the fruit.
+- **Avocado** : Symbolizes a careful approach that targets only the central values of data, much like the dense seed hidden deep inside the fruit.<br>
 - **Smoothie** : Represents the graceful flow of an algorithm that blends complexity into a seamless whole, just like diverse ingredients harmonizing into one smooth drink.

 **Technical Aesthetics**